-Degree Type Bachelor of Science 120 credits, 39 months Program Objectives
+Degree Type Bachelor of Science 120 credits, 39 months No longer enrolling new students.

+Program Objectives

 The Bachelor of Science in Paralegal Studies and Litigation Technologies program prepares students for the advancing role of technology in the legal field.
 The program provides an excellent combination of practical paralegal skills and applied e-Discovery and litigation support skills to give students the education and training for success in the field.
 As part of the bachelor's degree program, students receive in-depth training on the E-Discovery Lab for Software Simulation & Applications (ELSSA).